Dmitry Pozharsky: Early career

 Dmitry Mikhaylovich Pozharsky is considered to have been born on 1 November 1578 in Klin County, in the north of Moscow Governorate of the Tsardom of Russia.
+In keeping with the custom of many Russian noble families between the fifteenth and seventeenth centuries, he bore two Christian names: a baptismal name (Kuz'ma, after Saints Cosmas and Damian, on whose feast day he was born), used exclusively in religious contexts, and a public name (Dmitry), by which he was generally known.
 Pozharsky was descended from a branch of Rurik dynasty, sovereign princes which ruled the town of Starodub-on-the-Klyazma, near Suzdal 190 km northeast of Moscow.
 At one point in the 15th century the family estate burned to the ground, and in consequence assumed the name of Pozharsky, derived from the Russian word pozhar meaning conflagration.
 Pozharsky's mother, Maria Feodorovna Pozharskaya, came from the Beklemishev family.

 Pozharsky's early career was not documented until the beginning of the Time of Troubles following the death of Tsar Feodor I in 1598, when he took part in the Zemsky Sobor which elected Boris Godunov as the Tsar of Russia.
 Pozharsky's closeness to the throne during Godunov's rule made him an influential figure among Russia's nobility.
 Pozharsky was attested as a stolnik four years later and supported the Tsardom in the Polish-Muscovite War following its outbreak in 1605.
 Pozharsky was present at the defense of Kolomna in 1608 and helped Vasily IV during the siege of Moscow in 1609.
 Later that year, Pozharsky routed the rebellious Cossacks of Ivan Bolotnikov at the Pekhorka River.
 In 1610, Pozharsky was in command at the defense of Zaraysk against the forces of False Dmitry II.